So you’ve done the deed and slept with him.

 What seemed like it could just be a good time has suddenly got his heart involved and he’s wondering where you two go from here.

-Last and certainly not least, one of the top things guys think after you sleep with them is that they’re really, really hungry.
+Last but certainly not least, one of the top things guys think after you sleep with them is that they’re really, really hungry.

 After all, sex burns a lot of calories and it’s a real workout.

-This is especially the case if he was already wanting a snack before he headed to bed with you.
+This is especially the case if he already wants a snack before he heads to bed with you.

 Now that the deed is done he’s lying there thinking about crispy bacon and club sandwich or a burger and fries with delicious ketchup.